sut-ai/notes/notebooks/bayesian_networks_representation/index.md

 ![stIm](assets/sim.jpg)
 ### Topology Limits Distributions
-- In a given graph topology, only certain joint distributions can be encoded.
+In a given graph topology, only certain joint distributions can be encoded.
 The graph structure guarantees certain (conditional) independence (There might be more independence).
 Adding arcs, increase the dependence of variables.
--For example, in the figure below, different kind of dependence for triples is mentioned.
+For example, in the figure below, different kind of dependence for triples is mentioned.
 ![TLD](assets/tld.jpg)

 - Green color: triples in which every pair of RVs are independent.